Spain's Best Places You Should Visit

 66. Joan Miro Foundation Barcelona

-The foundation was initiated by the artist with the museum opening in 1975., it now houses over 10.000 painting, drawings and sculptures, the earliest ones from 1901.
+The foundation was initiated by the artist with the museum opening in 1975., it now houses over 10.000 paintings, drawings and sculptures, the earliest ones from 1901.

 67. Royal Monastery of Guadalupe

-The Royal Monstery of Guadalupe is located in the province of Caseres in the autonomous region of Extremadura.
+The Royal Monastery of Guadalupe is located in the province of Caseres in the autonomous region of Extremadura.
 It is home to an outstanding repository of four centuries of Spanish religious architecture.

-What ever your religious beliefs are you will surely be impressed by the shear beauty of the stunning monastery.
+Whatever your religious beliefs are you will surely be impressed by the sheer beauty of the stunning monastery.

 68. Salvador Dali Museum at Figueres

 Salvador Dali was a Catalan artist, sculptor, author and filmmaker who made a great impact on the art world during the 20th century with his incredible surrealist artwork and flamboyant personality.